-The operating objectives for Mr. McGinnis for 2017 are as follows:
+The operating objectives for Mr. McGinnis for 2018 were as follows:

-- Meet/exceed growth rate of gross profit of certain competitors - Make progress towards transformation initiatives - Develop diverse leadership that strengthens our capabilities - · Successfully perform all investor relations activities - · Develop succession within the finance department to strengthen talent base
+- Meet/exceed growth rate of gross profit of certain competitors - Make progress towards transformation initiatives - · Deepen leadership impact to meet or exceed strategic and operational goals - Lead implementation and execution of certain initiatives to support our operations and transformation - Develop succession within the finance department to strengthen talent base

-The Committee determined that Mr. McGinnis earned a cash incentive award for 2017 between target and outstanding for EPS and ROIC.
+The Committee determined that Mr. McGinnis earned a cash incentive award between threshold and target for 2018 for EPS and ROIC.
 The Committee also approved an incentive award for Mr. McGinnis based on its determination of the level of performance towards achievement of his operating objectives.
-Based on these accomplishments, the Committee determined to pay the 2017 award to Mr. McGinnis as follows:
+Based on these accomplishments, the Committee determined to pay the 2018 award to Mr. McGinnis as follows:

-Target Award Actual Award CFO \$650,000 \$755,040
+Target Award Actual Award CFO \$ 700,000 \$ 500,000